biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 layout: wiki
 ---

+As part of the Open Bioinformatics Foundation, Biopython is participating in Google Summer of Code (GSoC) again in 2010.
+We are supporting João Rodrigues in his project, "[Extending Bio.PDB: broadening the usefulness of BioPython's Structural Biology module](GSOC2010_Joao "wikilink")."

-Biopython was involved with the 2009 Google Summer of Code (GSoC) in collaboration with our friends at [NESCent](https://www.nescent.org/wg_phyloinformatics/Main_Page), and had two projects funded:
+In 2009, Biopython was involved with GSoC in collaboration with our friends at [NESCent](https://www.nescent.org/wg_phyloinformatics/Main_Page), and had two projects funded: